magento/architecture/design-documents/graph-ql/query-api.md

 # Storefront API

 ## Purpose
-Working on [lightweight GrpahQL resolvers](https://github.com/magento-performance/architecture/blob/graphql/design-documents/graph-ql/lightweight-resolver.md) we want to introduce new API that is responsible for retrieving Storefront specific data
+Working on [lightweight GraphQL resolvers](https://github.com/magento-performance/architecture/blob/graphql/design-documents/graph-ql/lightweight-resolver.md) we want to introduce new API that is responsible for retrieving Storefront specific data

 ## Design